antris/sneakpeek/README.md

 Weighs less than 1kB gzipped.

-It shows/hides the header by toggling a `header__hidden` class.
+It shows/hides the header by toggling a `sneakpeek--hidden` class.
 Style it however you want.

 ## Install